My Breed is “Special”

 My point is that every single dog is an individual.
 Evert single dog is a study of one.
 Researching a particular breed’s tendencies and determining whether you are capable of providing an outlet for inherent behaviors that MAY rear their head is a wonderful idea.
 It is perfectly possible to provide appropriate outlets for hard wired behaviors that may manifest in unwanted ways if not redirected properly.
 For example, not all Border Collies herd sheep.
 In fact, I would venture that most don’t.
 Research by dog behavior experts supports this fact.
 Yet many regular people, who are not dog trainers, successfully live with Border Collies.
 I live with a Caucasian Ovcharka.
 His breed was originally bred to guard livestock.
 I don’t have any livestock.
 He guards myself and his canine housemates but he certainly isn’t pinning anyone when they come into my house.
 He also isn’t threatening strangers while we are in public.
 It was simple to teach him to ask me if there was a problem with anything he saw.
 Alertness is what his breed tells him to do.
 Not kill wolves.

 Train the dog in front of you.
-Learn traits individual to the dog and the breed just in case some behaviors exist in YOUR dog so that you beter understand how to redirect them.
-Don’t buy into the “special” status of a given breed and don’t promote such a status.
+Learn traits individual to the dog *and* the breed, just in case some behaviors exist in YOUR dog so that you better understand how to redirect them.
+Don’t buy into the 'special' status of a given breed and don’t promote such a status.
 Educate yourself properly on breed traits before making a decision on the dog you want to add to your life.
 Match the individual dog to what changes you might need to make to your life in order to add the dog of your choice.
 Then meet some dogs of in the breed category and choose by individual personality in addition to your already researched knowledge.
 Behavior IS behavior.

 In conclusion, I would like to leave you with this compelling study that every dog behavior professional should be talking about.
 The short version is that both nature and nurture are important to the definitive behavior in any given dog.
 But nurture has the win.
 Breed traits certainly can exist in varying degrees but they “can be modified by experience within an individual’s lifetime”.
 If you zone out reading studies, read the abstract and then the conclusion.
 Soak in the information that may someday make breed specific legislation a relic of the past, where it belongs.